nziehn/toolbox-bigquery-sink/README.md

     writer({'asd': '1'})
 ```

-The think as well as schema fields both offer more parameters for customisation.
+The sink as well as schema fields both offer more parameters for customisation.
 Esp. on the sink there is more configuration possible to enable table partitioning etc.